Kasmetski/who-unfollowed-me/README.md

 # who-unfollowed-me
-simple tool to know when someone unfollow you on twitter
+simple tool to know when someone unfollow you on twitter (sends you DM)